vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 | 0x30932Ac1f0477Fbd63E4c5Be1928f367A58A45A1 |

-In practical terms, this means that the upgrading of contracts is subject to 4 out of 8 Multisig signers.
-Axelar plans to take further steps in decentralizing the network by having the validator set jointly approve smart contract upgrades.
-This is a crucial step in achieving a higher level of decentralization and eliminating the need for a governed multisig.
-The result will be a more decentralized network, offering greater transparency and security to users.
+**In practical terms, this means that the upgrading of contracts is subject to 4 out of 8 Multisig signers.** Axelar plans to take further steps in decentralising the network by having the validator set jointly approve smart contract upgrades.
+This is a crucial step in achieving a higher level of decentralisation and eliminating the need for a governed multisig.
+The result will be a more decentralised network, offering greater transparency and security to users.
 Ultimately, Axelar aims to create a fully autonomous network that operates without any central authority or governing body.

-##### AxelarAuthWeighted.sol
+#### AxelarAuthWeighted.sol
 [AxelarAuthWeighted.sol](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code) is a core contract used by the Axelar network's gateway for verifying messages.
 It is a weighted multisig authentication contract that allows for multiple signers with different weights to approve a message.
 The contract is owned by AxelarGatewayProxyMultisig.sol, which is set during contract deployment.

 |![AxelarAuthWeighted.sol](https://i.imgur.com/cucphk1.png)|
 |---|
 |[Source:https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#readContract#F4]|

-##### TokenDeployer.sol
+#### TokenDeployer.sol
 TokenDeployer.sol is a core contract of the Axelar network responsible for deploying BurnableMintableCappedERC20 tokens.
 The contract is owned by the Axelar Token Deployer, which is set as the initial owner in the constructor function of the Ownable contract.
 |![TokenDeployer.sol](https://i.imgur.com/LC3di4t.png)|
 |--|